bgardner/powder/readme.txt

 == Description ==

-Powder embraces its minimalist roots with clarity and balance, offering a resilient base for infinite creativity.
+Powder embraces its minimalist roots with clarity and balance.
+Optimized for the WordPress block editor, it features an extensive pattern library, versatile templates, and tailored color palettes—empowering designers and developers to create stunning websites.

 == Community ==